 - Information for Dial Up Users

-- Create a user name and password (if you applied in 2014 use the same login information)
+- Create a user name and password (if you previously applied for a scholarship, use the same login information)

 - Read all information, instructions, and criteria’s

 - Complete the 4-H Alberta Scholarship Application completely and accurately

 - Submit any additional information required for Region and District Scholarships